-- If you have your child on your Discovery Health plan as a registered dependant, you can book an appointment for them using this link. - If the child is not registered as a dependant, you may still make a booking.
+- If you have your child as a registered dependant, you can book an appointment for them using this link. - If the child is not registered as a dependant, you may still make a booking.
 You or the child, if they are old enough, must first create an online profile and then make an appointment using this link.